Elizabeth Warren Said She Believes Lucy Flores In Her Account Of Unwanted Kiss From Joe Biden

 Elizabeth Warren is standing behind Lucy Flores, the Nevada Democrat who claimed that Joe Biden gave her an unwanted and uncomfortable kiss.

-Fores came forward this week to recount a 2014 incident in which she claimed Biden, then the vice president, made an unwanted advance while at a campaign rally in Nevada and kissed her on the back of head.
+Fores came forward this week to recount a 2014 incident in which she claimed Biden, then the vice president, made an unwanted advance while at a campaign rally in Nevada and kissed her on the back of the head.
 Lucy Flores wrote about the allegations in The Cut, describing the uncomfortable moment.

+“I felt him get closer to me from behind.
+He leaned further in and inhaled my hair.
+I was mortified,” Flores wrote.

 Joe Biden said he did not recall the incident, but it has been a major mark against the man topping many 2020 Democratic primary polls, even though he has yet to enter the race.
 The incident is now drawing a response from Biden’s prospective opponents as well.